-Project duration: April 2013 – March 2016
+Project duration: February 2013 – July 2016

 Budget: EUR 365,606

-The project is funded with EUR 290,000 by the European Union through the European Instrument for Democracy and Human Rights (EIDHR) within the framework of the Country Based Support Scheme (CBSS) 2012 Allocations to Nepal and with EUR 75,606 by UNESCO.
+The project was funded with EUR 290,000 by the European Union through the European Instrument for Democracy and Human Rights (EIDHR) within the framework of the Country Based Support Scheme (CBSS) 2012 Allocations to Nepal and with EUR 75,606 by UNESCO.